Fareeda Shabbir

 Fareeda Shabbir is a Pakistani actress.
-She is known for her roles in dramas Ghalati, Romeo Weds Heer, Mera Dil Mera Dushman, Yeh Zindagi Hai, Saraab, Dobara and Bikhray Moti.
+She is known for her roles in Urdu TV dramas Ghalati, Romeo Weds Heer, Mera Dil Mera Dushman, Yeh Zindagi Hai, Saraab, Dobara and Bikhray Moti.

 Early life

-She was born in 1970 on 12th December in Karachi, Pakistan.
-She completed her education and studies from University of Karachi.
+She was born on 12 December 1970 in Karachi, Pakistan.
+She completed her education from University of Karachi.

 Career

 Fareeda made her debut as an actress in 1990 on PTV.
 She was noted for her roles in dramas Pas-e-Aaina, Moam, Manjdhar, Rehnay Do and Phir Youn Love Hua.
-Then Fareeda appeared in dramas Aa Mere Pyar ki Khusboo, Dil Tou Kachha Hai Jee, Bubbly Ghar Se Kyun Bhaagi.
-She appeared in dramas series Yeh Zindagi Hai and Yeh Zindagi Hai Season 2 as Joga.
+Then Fareeda appeared in dramas Aa Mere Pyar ki Khusboo, Dil Tou Kachha Hai Jee, and Bubbly Ghar Se Kyun Bhaagi.
+She appeared in drama series Yeh Zindagi Hai and Yeh Zindagi Hai Season 2 as Joga.
 Since then she appeared in dramas Saraab, Ghisi Piti Mohabbat, Ghalati, Romeo Weds Heer, Bikhray Moti and Mera Dil Mera Dushman.

 Personal life

 Fareeda married Raheel in 1990 but after seven years they divorced in 1997.
-Then she married actor Shabbir Jan.
-They married in 23rd September in 2001.
-They have two children together a son and daughter.
-Fareeda along with her husband Shabbir runs their own Shab's Salon & Spa.
+Then she married actor Shabbir Jan on 23 September in 2001.
+They have two children together, a son and daughter.
+Fareeda along with Shabbir runs their Shab's Salon & Spa.
+Fareeda's daughter Yasmeera Jan is also an actress.